Almost everyone needs some kind of Dremel tool, i.e. a mini

 PM 60 (Proxxon No. 24 255) instead.
 It is very nice, with

-good tolerances, and very square in all directions, But what do you know, its attachment screws (with the square nuts that go into the compound table's grooves) are just a few millimeters too long!
+the loose rod all the time.
+But what do you know, its attachment screws (with the square nuts that go into the compound table's grooves) are just a few millimeters too long!
 You can see where I ground them into the groove's bottom in another photo here.
 (They never did explicitly state this vise to be compatible with the KT 70, but honestly, who would have guessed!)
 Well, no real harm done, and I found better suited screws immediately in shelf.
 Also I think the PM 60's attachment to the table (using a screw driver from above) may be infinitely more convenient than the PM 40's (tightening bolts within the slots in its sides with a wrench).
 Also, the screws' spacing differs from the spacing of the grooves in the compound table, so the PM 60 can only be fitted in one orientation, with both its screws in the same groove—I'm not sure if the PM 40 could go in either orientation. |

 |